Preparing for SOC 2: A Readiness Guide

 Starting With an Honest Assessment

-Before you engage an auditor and definitely before you commit to a timeline, start with a readiness assessment.
-This is an honest evaluation of whether your controls actually exist and are documented.
-You don't need to hire an expensive consultant to do this—you can do it internally or with someone who knows your systems well—but you do need to answer some hard questions.
+A readiness assessment is the single highest-ROI step in the entire SOC 2 process because it prevents you from paying an auditor $150 to $400 per hour to find gaps you could have identified yourself.
+Before you engage an auditor and before you commit to a timeline, evaluate whether your controls actually exist and are documented.
+You don't need to hire an expensive consultant — you can do it internally or with someone who knows your systems well — but you do need to answer hard questions.

 The output of a readiness assessment is a prioritized list of work: critical things that must be fixed before the audit can start, important things that should be fixed during preparation, and nice-to-have improvements that can wait.
 This list becomes your roadmap for the next six to twelve months.